 The use of chlorine/ultra-violet (UV) to disinfect the water and use of granular activated carbon (GAC) to filter the water ensures our water is potable and meets the standards.
 The water from all on-base wells is disinfected with chlorine at the well head before being distributed to the respective base areas.
 Water from Well 1 (Areas A1/A2) is also treated by a UV disinfection system.
 Well 2 (Areas F/G) has three GAC treatment towers.
 Well 1 (Areas A1/A2), Well 3 (Areas D/E), Well Z2 (Areas F/G), and Well Z3 (Areas F/G) each have two GAC treatment towers.
 Sampling results indicate these treatment processes are functioning properly.

 Public Participation

-Aviano AB holds a semiannual Environmental Safety, and Occupational Health Council where drinking water issues and concerns are discussed.
-Personnel can also contact Bioenvironmental Engineering (BE) directly for drinking water quality information.
+Personnel can contact Bioenvironmental Engineering (BE) directly for drinking water quality information.

 Questions